handlll-standard/meta/draft/document/knode/D3; Science; DRAFT.md

 ## Necessity and Usage

 Imagine you are walking in the pure dark wild without a torch, how do you know which direction to move?
 Yes, you can touch the objects around you to guess the environment, but it's inefficient, and most importantly, high risky.
-That's how we, the human, got here.
-Science is the torch in the dark, the more we understand the universe the more clear we can see the future.
+That's how we, the human, got where we are today.
+Science is the torch in the dark, the more we understand the universe the clearer we can see the future.
 Without science, even a leaf could stop us from moving forward, since in darkness that's no different from a sword.